 “My mom is married to my stepfather, they’ve been separated for about five years.
 My concern is that during that time, he’s taken on quite a bit of debt–he’s getting up there in age, he’s had heart procedures.
 If they’re not legally divorced, is my mom in trouble and on the hook for some financial issues down the road?”

 “Yeah, she very likely is.
 The concept right now is community property, and the rest of the world is assuming they’re still creating community property.
-You’re common sense is right, I’m glad you called.
+Your common sense is right, I’m glad you called.

 “What she needs to do is initiate divorce proceedings.
 That doesn’t mean she’s trying to be harsh with him or anything else, but it does mean she’s trying to acknowledge that the community ended.
 What’s nice about this point in time, the argument could be that the community ended five years ago, even though the divorce happened today.